Catherine O'Donnell: Club career

+In 2017, she signed for Loughborough Lightning.

 International career

-O’Donnell made her England debut against Canada in November 2017.
+O'Donnell made her England debut against Canada in November 2017.
 In February 2018, she was brought on in the 2017 Women's Six Nations Championship as a replacement against Scotland and again versus Ireland.
-She scored her first international try in England’s 37-15 win over Ireland at Twickenham Stadium in 2018 as part of the 2018 Quilter Internationals.
+She scored her first international try in England's 37-15 win over Ireland at Twickenham Stadium in 2018 as part of the 2018 Quilter Internationals.

 In 2019 she was awarded a full-time professional England contract.
 She started in four of England's five 2019 Women's Six Nations Championships games as the country won the grand slam.
 She went on to start all but one of England's Super Series fixtures in San Diego in 2019.

 After the 2019 season, O'Donnell discovered she had fractured her shins and was absent from international rugby until April 2021, when she returned for the 2021 Women's Six Nations Championship.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.